ditsuke/jinstallation-guide/_guide.md

 - Go to Extensions under the Install module
 - Go to the Install from URL Tab and enter: `https://github.com/joomla-extensions/patchtester/releases/download/4.1.0/com_patchtester_4.1.0.zip`
 - Click on Check & Install and follow instructions.
+#### Maintaining Code Style and Quality
+Joomla uses Php_CodeSniffer to maintain some standards for code style and quality.
+We have an Joomla!
+Docs has an excellent guide to CodeSniffer [here][joomla-codesniffer].
+An absolute must read to write good quality code that doesn't fail checks all the time.

 [lamp]: https://github.com/teddysun/lamp
 [podman]: https://podman.io/